vitordeoliveira/flarion-challenge/spark_groupby_analysis.md

 This is the most common and fastest strategy.
 It builds an in-memory hash map where the keys are the grouping columns and the values are the aggregation buffers (e.g., for `SUM`, `COUNT`).

 - **How it Works**: Data is read, and the hash map is updated in-memory.
-This is extremely fast but requires the hash map to fit in memory.
+This is extremely fast, but if the map grows too large, Spark can spill its contents to disk and continue processing, which prevents out-of-memory errors.
 - **Two-Phase Execution**: To handle large datasets, Spark uses a two-phase approach:
   1.  **Partial Aggregation**: Each executor computes a local, in-memory hash map for its partition of data.
 This dramatically reduces the amount of data that needs to be shuffled across the network.
   2.  **Final Aggregation**: The partial results from all partitions are shuffled to reducers, which merge them into a final hash map to produce the result.